$1,000 price tag for unique Indonesian durian raises a stink

 (CNN) — Is this the sweet smell of success?

-Kompas, an Indonesian blog, reports that the Plaza Asia shopping center in the West Java city of Tasikmalaya is selling the J-Queen variety of durian for 14 million rupees (around $1,000) apiece -- dozens of times more than a regular, run-of-the-mill supermarket version, which can sell for as little as 100,000 rupees.
+Kompas, an Indonesian blog, reports that the Plaza Asia shopping center in the West Java city of Tasikmalaya is selling the J-Queen variety of durian for 14 million rupees (around $1,000) apiece -- dozens of times more expensive than a regular, run-of-the-mill supermarket version.

 Images on social media show the fruit on sale in the mall, presented nestling on a bed of red satin, under a protective perspex case.